robertoalonsotrillo/MetaBow_MediaPipe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About MetaBow-MediaPipe

-MetaBow aims to provide a computer vision based approach to assist the violinists to improve their techniques.
-This project aims to detect angles between key points of body.
+MetaBow Postural analysis aims to provide a computer vision based approach to assist violin learning.
+This project detects and tracks angles between key body points in real time.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others

 ### Built With

-Following technologies are used to develop it.
+The following software solutions have been used to develop this tool:

 * [Python 3.0](https://docs.python.org/3.0/)
 * [Mediapipe](https://google.github.io/mediapipe/)